Richard J. Maybury: EWR

 The US & World Investors Early Warning Report (EWR) is Maybury's monthly financial newsletter.
 EWR seeks to apply the Uncle Eric model to the real world and provide forecasts and warnings of financial changes before they happen.
 It is very cautious in outlook, and has low toleration of risk.

 Freelance Work

-Following his military experience, but prior to EWR, Maybury was a freelance writer whose works were featured in the Wall Street Journal, Washington Times, USA Today and other notable publications.
+Following his military experience, but prior to EWR, Maybury was a freelance writer whose works were featured in The Wall Street Journal, The Washington Times, USA Today and other notable publications.